kumarnalinaksh21/Intel-Crypto-Challenge/README.md

 This is intended to be used on Unix based file systems.
 However this script has been written in such a manner that it can be executed on Windows and Linux both.

-To install this tool you need to have Python3 installed.
+To run this script you need to have Python3 installed.

 Usage